-A role defines the permissions to view and perform various activities on the SD-WAN Orchestrator.
+A role defines the permissions to view and perform various activities on the Citrix SD-WAN Orchestrator service.
 Roles can be assigned at Provider and Customer level.
-Users can be assigned a role from the list of predefined roles.
+Users can be assigned a role from the list of predefined roles or custom roles.

 The Provider-Master-Admin-All role can perform the following: